Information Systems, BBA

 - USI Insurance Services

-median salary for computer systems analysts nationally.
-(Source: US Bureau of Labor Statistics)
+median salary for computer systems analysts (Source: Bureau of Labor Statistics)

-of Lubin's bachelor's degree graduates from the Class of 2019 are employed, continuing their education, or are doing volunteer or military service.
+of Lubin's class of 2022 bachelor's graduates are employed or continuing their education or service.
 (Source: Pace University Career Services)